Skip to content

 FLAVORS

 One of the key properties of virtually every flavor in wine is hydrophobicity, or the tendency to repel water.
-To put it simply, water is polar, and flavors are non-polar (like oil in water).
+To put it simply, water is polar, and flavors are non-polar.
 They require alcohol as a solvent to remain in solution, which is one reason why de-alcoholized wines lose flavor before making it to the consumer.
-To better understand how hydrophobic flavors are we refer to their Log P values, otherwise known as the partition constant, which ranges from a scale of -3 (very hydrophilic) to +10 (extremely hydrophobic) (Cumming et al 2017).
-As you will see in the chart below, just about every wine flavor has a positive Log P value, indicating a degree of hydrophobicity.
-Why is this important to winemaking?
-Understanding hydrophobic interactions is key to unraveling some of wine's greatest mysteries and the key to harmonizing flavor and mouthfeel.
+To better understand how hydrophobic flavors are, we refer to their partition coefficients (Log P) which range from a scale of -3 (very hydrophilic) to +10 (extremely hydrophobic) (Cumming et al 2017).
+A decrease in the partition coefficient will increase the concentration of the aroma in the headspace at equilibrium.
+A good example of this is rotundone (black pepper) in grapes like Syrah, which is very hydrophobic (Log P = 4.04) and often easier to taste than smell because it is binding to the phenolics in wine.
+As you will see in the chart below, just about every wine flavor has a positive Log P value, indicating their degree of hydrophobicity.

 When it comes to balancing flavors, it’s important to note that they also compete amongst themselves.
-Spoilage characteristics like Brettanomyces taint and cork taint (TCA) can suppress fruity esters and terpenes, a shift winemakers can detect even before identifying the spoilage aromas themselves.
-At these low levels, masked fruitiness may be perceived as increased complexity, but no winemaker encourages TCA because even at low levels it acts as a strong suppressor of our olfactory signals, clinging on and lingering in our noses and on our palates preventing us from smelling or tasting anything else (Takeuchi et al, 2013).
+Spoilage characteristics like Brettanomyces taint, ethyl acetate, and cork taint (TCA) can suppress fruity esters, a shift winemakers can detect even before identifying the spoilage aromas themselves.
+At these low levels, masked fruitiness may be perceived as increased complexity, but no winemaker encourages TCA because even at low levels it acts as a strong suppressor of our olfactory signals, clinging on our aroma and taste receptors and lingering on our palates (Takeuchi et al, 2013).
+Brettanomyces, on the other hand, can be a powerful tool and a positive flavor characteristic when incorporated carefully.

 Odor Descriptor(s) Chemical Category Chemical Odor Detection Threshold Hydrophobic Constant (Log P) o/w